Muhammad540/elevation_mapping/README.md

 <a alt="ANYmal rough-terrain locomotion planner" href="https://www.youtube.com/watch?v=CpzQu25iLa0"><img src="elevation_mapping_demos/doc/anymal_locomotion_planner.jpg" align="left" width="180" ></a>
 <a alt="ANYmal outdoor stair climbing" href="https://www.youtube.com/watch?v=vSveQrJLRTo"><img src="elevation_mapping_demos/doc/anymal_outdoor_stairs.jpg" width="180" ></a>

+Ported to ROS2 at Teknolus : Under the support of Scientific and Technological Research Council of Türkiye - TEYDEB 1501 Project Number : 3220580

 ## Citing

 The robot-centric elevation mapping methods used in this software are described in the following paper (available [here](https://doi.org/10.3929/ethz-b-000272110)).
 If you use this work in an academic context, please cite the following publication(s):